HouzuoGuo/laitos/doc/Cloud-tips.md

 laitos has been successfully deployed on all major public cloud vendors (AWS, Azure, Alibaba Cloud, Google Cloud, and Oracle Cloud), as well as generic XEN and KVM virtual machines, OpenStack instances, Kubernetes, and more.

+## High request per second and logging

+All logging sources (such as server daemons) log the details of every incoming request.
+However, when process a large quantity of requests, the affected logging sources will automatically discard some messages to reduce output to a hard-coded threshold.

+The mechanism is especially useful when running laitos in a container, as most container daemons (e.g. k8s) buffer container output on disk, which may not be able to keep up with the logging throughput.